 Secure data transfer and storage

 When Littledata requests or sends your data to web services you opt into, or to display data in your browser, this is done via a secure (SSL) web connection.
-Any of your data that we store to provide your services is in a database hosted on IBM or AWS servers in New Jersey, USA (with the highest security precautions), and accessible only to our web servers (for your viewing) and a select number of Littledata employees and contractors.
+Any of your data that we store to provide your services is encrypted at rest in a database hosted on Google or AWS servers in North Virginia, USA (with the highest security precautions), and accessible only via our web servers (for your consumption) and a select number of Littledata employees and contractors.